P3109/Public/References/Papers/NumericalAnalysis/README.md

-Kahan+Thomas
+#### Kahan+Thomas
-  Augmenting a Programming Language with Complex Arithmetic
-  W. Kahan and J.W.
-Thomas
+Augmenting a Programming Language with Complex Arithmetic by W. Kahan and J.W.
+Thomas (1991-Dec-16)
-  1991-Dec-16